Is Business Income Insurance The Same As Business Interruption Insurance?

 • Business income insurance covers lost income and extra expenses when a business is temporarily shut down due to a covered event.

-• Business interruption insurance covers lost income and ongoing expenses during a period of interruption caused by a covered event.
+• Business interruption insurance covers lost income and ongoing expenses during interruption caused by a covered event.

 • While both coverages protect against financial losses, they differ in the specific scenarios they address.

-• It’s important for business owners to understand the differences and consider both types of insurance for comprehensive coverage.
+• Business owners need to understand the differences and consider both types of insurance for comprehensive coverage.

 Frequently Asked Questions